wad4444/WCS/docs/docs/skills/create-a-skill.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-It's a common thing to question how do you create an ability with **WCS**.

 A **WCS** ability/skill is a *class* that, when instantiated, gets bound to a *character*.
 To define the behaviour of your ability you override the default methods.
 Let's make a file/script `attack` and register our *first ability*: